salonig90/Dairygoods_dashboard/README.md

 - Optimize storage conditions to extend shelf life, especially for milk
 - Monitor KPIs monthly to stay aligned with revenue goals and adjust strategy proactively

----

-For questions or collaboration, feel free to reach out via [GitHub Issues](https://github.com/your-repo/issues) or connect on LinkedIn.